ianabc/nginx-shib-copr/README.md

   3. In the `%prep` section
     a. `mkdir -p %{bdir}/src/http/modules/shibboleth`
     b. `tar --strip-components=1 -C %{bdir}/src/http/modules/shibboleth -zxvf %{SOURCE100}`
+  4. Update the release number, upstream uses `1%{dist}` so we generally use `1.x%{dist}` and increment x as needed.

-When a new release is tagged in this repository, copr should notice and start the rebuild process.
+When this repository is pushed to github, copr should notice and start the rebuild process.
+Generally it is best to tag this repository as well but the tag/release webhook doesn't seem to work reliable on copr.
 There are two steps in the rebuild process: `make-srpm` will build an `.src.rpm` and copr will compile that into the nginx packages.
 	./prep-sources.sh
 	rpmbuild --define "_topdir `pwd`" -bs SPECS/nginx.spec